 - Clearly identify your prototype's final brand name and point of view to be used during your final pitch

 - Prototype's final brand name reflects its functionality and final point of view.
 You are allowed to continue to tweak your app.

 - Prototype's visual design choices about color, typography, and layout reflect user needs and final point of view.
 Prototype has a clean look and is easy to read (i.e. no white text on light background or vice versa) on all pages; words/buttons are not cluttered and information is not presented in such large chunks that they can be overwhelming to a user

 - Prototype is visually compelling and mobile-optimized.
 Visual design is consistent within and across pages

 - A clickable or easily typed link, or a readable, properly oriented, and complete snapshot of your dev plan.
 Make sure the grader has access by the deadline.
-All tasks are actionable, prioritized, assigned an owner*, and given a time estimate.
-In your comments column, identify tasks that were newly added or removed/updated, and those derived from A/B testing.
-Includes a sum of the expected and actual number of hours for each teammate.
+All tasks are actionable, prioritized, assigned an owner, and given a time estimate.
+In your comments column, identify tasks that were newly added.
+Includes a sum of the number of hours for each teammate.
 Outliers should be justified

 - Add new stretch goals for your prototype and identify them in the comments column

 - Submit a clickable or easily typed link to your final prototype of the form “a9-projectname.herokuapp.com”.
 Submit a clickable or easily typed link to your A design prototype of the form “a9-projectname.herokuapp.com/path/to/page_A” and B design prototype of the form “a9-projectname.herokuapp.com/path/to/page_B” If your prototype is changed before grading is completed, you will receive no credit for the assignment